by gcadmin on Saturday, April 28th, 2018 No Comments

 I have digressed – back to the story as written in the movie.
 The ‘matrix simulation’, the machines found, was needed to keep the human minds ‘busy’ – or enslaved.
 Unaware of their servitude to the machines the humans are content ‘sheep’, producing the energy for the machines.

-Morpheus explains that there are is a small colony of escaped humans living in an underground city ‘Zion’.
+Morpheus explains that they are a small colony of escaped humans living in an underground city ‘Zion’.
 The original humans were set free from the matrix by a human, the ‘One’ that was smart enough to escape the control of the matrix.
 Eventually this ‘One’ dies, but the Oracle character in the matrix prophesized that there would be another human that could repeat this – become the ‘One’ and escape control of the matrix.
 They believe Neo was the ‘One’.
 (Note that Neo is an anagram of One.
 Neo also also means ‘new’ – so Neo is the ‘new one’.)

-In a scene where Neo meets the Oracle – looking for guidance in his new understanding of the matrix and possibly what to do – there is a ‘future’ anomaly in the story that suggests the Oracle can ‘see’ into the future, perhaps other dimensions.
+In a scene where Neo meets the Oracle – looking for guidance in his new understanding of the matrix and possibly what to do – there is a ‘future’ anomaly in the story that suggests the Oracle can ‘see’ into the future, perhaps another dimensions.
 In her kitchen, while preparing a tea, she tells Neo “Don’t worry about that” – which makes no sense until a few seconds later when Neo accidentally bumps a vase and it smashes on the floor.

 If Neo is indeed the ‘one’, then he can take over the matrix, fight it and its agents and free the enslaved humans that are trapped in the matrix.